 With a little imagination, it’s entirely possible to get a low-impact, full-body workout without ever leaving your workspace.
 Many of the poses and exercises you might encounter in a mat-based yoga or Pilates class can easily be adapted and performed while seated or standing at a desk.
 You don’t need to set aside a large chunk of time for this either – sneaking a few minutes here and there is more than enough, but consistency is important to reap results over time.

-If you’re interested in finding out more about our desk-based classes for office workers, we’d love to hear from you.
+If you’re interested in finding out more about our desk-based classes or self-care workshops for office workers, we’d love to hear from you.
 Request a meeting with one of our wellbeing advisers, or drop us a line.

 Read the Latest Stories